MIRACLE-Center/CTSpine1K/README.md

 To build a comprehensive spine dataset that replicates practical appearance variations, we curate a large-scale CT dataset of spinal vertebrae from the following four open sources.

 *COLONOG.
 This sub-dataset comes from the CT COLONOGRAPHY dataset related to a CT colonography trial12.
-We randomly select one of the two positions (we will open the code for selecting them), which have similar information, of each patient for our dataset .
+We randomly select one of the two positions (we open the code for selecting them, dicom2nii.py), which have similar information, of each patient for our dataset .
 There are 825 CT scans and are in Digital Imaging and Communication in Medicine (DICOM) format.

 *HNSCC-3DCT-RT.
 This sub-dataset contains three dimensional (3D) high-resolution fan-beam CT scans collected during pre-treatment, mid-treatment, and post-treatment using a Siemens 16-slice CT scanner with the standard clinical protocol for head-and-neck squamous cell carcinoma (HNSCC) patients13.
 These images are in DICOM format.